viamrobotics/docs/docs/services/vision/detection.md

 ![Create Vision Service for color detector](../img/color_detector.png)

-In your Vision Service's panel, select the color your vision service will be detecting, as well as a hue tolerance and a segment pixel size:
+In your Vision Service's panel, select the color your vision service will be detecting, as well as a hue tolerance and a segment size (in pixels):

 ![Color detector panel with color and hue tolerance selection and a field for the segment size](../img/color-detector-panel.png)